 You must not forget about the Caprera Centro Velico founded in 1967.
 It is the largest sailing school in the Mediterranean Sea and here you can participate in courses from beginner level to advanced.

 Discover our boat excursion to visit the island of Caprera.

-ISLANDS OF SPARGI AND SPARGIOTTO
+ISLAND OF SPARGI AND SPARGIOTTO

 THE ISLAND OF BUDELLI

 Budelli island, the pearl of the Archipelago is south of the islands of Razzoli and Santa Maria, separated by the Secca del Morto.
 The highest point of the island is Monte Budello at 87 meters and its coastline is 12 km long.

 It is known mainly for its famous Spiaggia Rosa, or Pink Beach, emblem of the Park and testimony of the marvels of nature.
 A microorganism called Miniacina Miniacea, that reproduces through a very long process in the Posidonia seaweed gives the beach its pink color.
 Another beautiful beach you shouldn’t miss is the Spiaggia del Cavaliere, which lies directly on the surface of water called Piscine naturali, Natural Swimming Pool, with its crystal-clear water.

 Discover our boat tour to visit the island of Budelli.